Israeli court rules boy who survived cable car crash must be returned to Italy | DW | 25.10.2021

 An Israeli court ruled on Monday that a 6-year-old boy taken to Israel by his grandfather after both his parents died in a cable car disaster in Italy in May must be returned to relatives in Italy.

-The boy, Eitan Biran, whose younger brother, Tom, also died in the crash along with their parents and all 11 other passengers, arrived in Israel several weeks ago with his Israeli grandfather, Shmulik Peleg.
+The boy, whose younger brother also died in the crash along with their parents and all 11 other passengers, arrived in Israel several weeks ago with his Israeli grandfather.
 The boy's grandfather has been the subject of an Italian kidnapping probe.

-Eitan and his parents were living in Italy at the time of the accident.
-Italian juvenile court officials had ruled the child would live with a paternal aunt, Aya Biran, near Pavia, in northern Italy.
+The boy and his parents were living in Italy at the time of the accident.
+Italian juvenile court officials had ruled the child would live with a paternal aunt near Pavia, in northern Italy.

-The Tel Aviv court where Biran filed a complaint recognized her as a legitimate guardian and said Peleg's action had been "unlawful."
-He has been ordered to pay around €17,250 ( $20,000) in expenses and attorney fees.
+The Tel Aviv court where the aunt filed a complaint recognized her as a legitimate guardian and said the grandfather's action had been "unlawful."
+He has been ordered to pay around €17,250 ($20,000) in expenses and attorney fees.

-Peleg had insisted that Biran's late parents wanted him raised in Israel.
+The grandfather had insisted that the boy's late parents wanted him raised in Israel.

 The court case attracted great media attention both in Italy and Israel.